-Watch online: Check out ABC7's latest installment of "Just Like Me" which aired on Sunday, August 18.
+Watch online: Check out ABC7's 4th installment of "Just Like Me" which aired on Sunday, July 6, 2914.
 Get a sense of the how the campers really feel and see how camp empowers these kids and sends them home so very proud of themselves and so connected to their new and old friends for support all year long.

 See the first segment here.